mokagio/mokacoding/metallo/src/posts/2021-04-29-scenario-builders-in-swift.md

 medicalBackend.onboard(patient: patient)
 medicalBackend.register(patient: patient, with: doctor)
 ```

+_The code in this tutorial is available [on GitHub](https://github.com/mokagio/swift-scenario-builder-example).
+Check it out if you want to follow along from Xcode._

 The key information affecting the system under test outcome, that is, whether the patient is under age for the medicine, is lost in the noise made by the rest of the necessary input parameters.